 Which App Do You Use?

 In this article, I’ve shown you how to rip DVDs using Handbrake in five easy steps.
 But Handbrake is not the only way to achieve the desired result.
+If you’d rather stick with your DVD collection, check out this list of the best region-free players for DVD or Blu-ray discs.

 So now it’s over to you.
 Which software do you use when you want to rip DVDs onto your hard drive.
 What do you like about it?
 Where does it differ from Handbrake?